 Risk is inherent in everything we do.
-After all, whole industries such as insurance and gambling are founded on the management of risk.
+After all, whole industries such as insurance and gambling are founded on risk management.
 Because of its evolutionary nature, levels of risk can change, as can our perceptions of it.

 Biggest operational risks